I just got engaged now what?

 Is there a number in mind that you’d like to stay below?

-What you see and what you want, compared with what is realistic in your situation will help bring this whole thing to fruition.
+Compared with what is realistic in your situation, what you see and what you want will help bring this whole thing to fruition.

 My last tip for the day is Pinterest.